Traditional Indian Tabla with carrying bag, hammer and cushions. Ø Dayan: 19cm x 28cm high, 4.8kg / Bayan: 30cm!

 | Name | Tabla |

-| Origin | India (c.
-13th - 14th century) |
+| Origin | India (circa 13th - 14th century) |

-| Family | Percussion instruments (membranophones) |
+| Family | Percussion (membranophones) |

 | Composition | Two drums: Dayan (right) & Bayan (left) |

-| Materials | Wood (Dayan), metal/copper/clay (Bayan), animal hides |
+| Materials | Wood (Dayan), metal/copper/clay (Bayan), animal skins |

-| Game techniques | Fingers and palms (with precise strikes called bowls ) |
+| Playing techniques | Fingers and palms (with precise strikes called bols) |

-| Game type | Soloist, accompaniment (vocals, instruments, kathak dance) |
+| Type of play | Soloist, accompaniment (voice, instruments, kathak dance) |

 | Tuning | Using wooden wedges and a hammer |

-| Musical genres | Indian classical music (Hindustani), fusion, world music |
+| Music genres | Indian classical music (Hindustani), fusion, world music |

-🧩 Game Type & Function
+🧩 Type of play & Function

-| Game type | Detail |
+| Type of play | Detail |

 |---|---|